Three major factors sparked Hannelore Waterschoot to start the recruitment agency Talentree helping internationals find a job in Belgium.

 Talentree also launched an educational programme with Vlerick Business School aimed at providing a faster integration of highly-educated newcomers within the Belgian labour market.
 This project is carried out with the support of the European Social Fund and the Flemish Government.
 The project follows a successful example of the Stockholm School of Economics in Sweden, where 80% of the highly-educated participants obtained a job at the end of the trajectory.
 The programme consists of an educational management training combined with an internship and intensive coaching and mentoring for both participating talents and internship companies.

-From September 2018 till march 2019, a group of highly-educated newcomers will follow a management training of 20 days during which both leadership skills and the different sub domains of management will be addressed.
-Next to this, they will do an internship of 6 months (in collaboration with VDAB) combined with intensive mentoring and coaching, also for companies.
-We are currently screening highly-educated newcomers and interviewing interested companies, so that by the end of June 2018 we can start with a first cohort of 16 participants.”
+From September through March, a group of highly-educated newcomers follow a management training of 20 days during which both leadership skills and the different sub domains of management are addressed.
+Next to this, they do an internship of 6 months (in collaboration with VDAB) combined with intensive mentoring and coaching, also for companies.

 You can find out more and apply to be a participant company or newcomer by following this link.